I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 A recent study showed that 65% of USPTO applications receive an Office Action.

-So this back and forth dance with the USPTO attorney will happen with most applications.
+So this back-and-forth dance with the USPTO attorney will happen with most applications.
 And while some Office Actions are easy to correct, others are more challenging.
-(Another reason why it’s good to check in with an expert before you submit your application.)
+(Another reason why it’s good to check in with an attorney before you submit your application.)

 If you get approval from your USPTO attorney, then you get to move on to Step 4.